microsoft/hi-ml/hi-ml-cpath/README.md

 * Select "Download config file".
 * Save that file into the the repository root.

-Once that config file is in place, all Python runs that you start inside the `hi-ml-histopathology` folder will automatically use this config file.
+Once that config file is in place, all Python runs that you start inside the `hi-ml-cpath` folder will automatically use this config file.

 ## Running histopathology models

-To test your setup, please execute in the `hi-ml-histopathology` folder:
+To test your setup, please execute in the `hi-ml-cpath` folder:

 ```shell
 conda activate HimlHisto